tessgi/TessGiWebsite/content/pages/observing/sector.md

 The start and end dates for each sector, and the list of GI targets (csv file) observed in each sector, are below.
 The MAST provide an up to date [summary of TESS data available at the archive](https://outerspace.stsci.edu/display/TESS/TESS+Holdings+Available+by+MAST+Service).
 Information on how to download the data can be found [here](data-access.html).
 The spacecraft pointing positions are [available from MIT](https://tess.mit.edu/observations/).

 The data from each sector are required to be available at the MAST no later than 2 months after the observations for a given sector are completed.
 However, the data are routinely downloaded, processed through the pipeline, and released at MAST on shorter timescales than this.
-The data for each sector typically available within 1 month of the end date for a given sector. <b>Users are encouraged to check the [MAST status page](https://outerspace.stsci.edu/display/TESS/TESS+Holdings+Available+by+MAST+Service) to check on the data availability for particular sectors</b>.
+The data for each sector is typically available within 1 month of the end date for a given sector. <b>Users are encouraged to check the [MAST status page](https://outerspace.stsci.edu/display/TESS/TESS+Holdings+Available+by+MAST+Service) to check on the data availability for particular sectors</b>.

 <div class="panel panel-primary">
   <div class="panel-heading">